 An Introduction to Japanese Calligraphy

-Despite that it is one of the most famous Japanese traditional arts, it was the first that I was trying Shodo, or Japanese calligraphy.
+Despite calligraphy being one of the most famous Japanese traditional arts, it was the first time that I was trying shodo first-hand.
 Our teacher, Kasetsu, was born in Kyoto and started calligraphy more than 20 years ago.
-The workshop held at PIGMENT TOKYO lasted for about four hours, a time needed to get a real introduction to this art’s meaning.
+The workshop held at PIGMENT lasted for about four hours, time that is needed to get a real introduction to this art’s meaning.
 We were about 10 participants.

-It all started with a short explanation of the history of that art.
-Japanese calligraphy began by importing the Chinese writing system, named kanji, in the early 5th century.
+It all started with a short explanation of the history of shodo.
+Japanese calligraphy's beginning was importing the Chinese writing system, named kanji, in the early 5th century.
 It was then mainly influenced by Chinese masters and new writing styles.
-However, from the 10th century, one of the first Japanese style of calligraphy, WayoShodo, appeared.
+However, in the 10th century, one of the first uniquely Japanese styles of calligraphy appeared: wayo shodo.

-It was a response to the increasing need to express Japanese aesthetics via calligraphy.
-Other the centuries, Japanese calligraphy continued to evolve under the influence of Chinese classics, but also the Zen Buddhism in the 12th century.
+This was a response to the increasing need to express Japanese aesthetics via calligraphy.
+Other the centuries, Japanese calligraphy continued to evolve under the influence of Chinese classics, but also Zen Buddhism in the 12th century.

 After this introduction, about two dozens of brushes were presented in front of us.
-They all had different shapes and use various elements: wild boar, goat’s hair... and we had to pick one.
-I chose a brush with hairs made with from horse tail.
+They all had different shapes and used various materials: wild boar, goat’s hair... and we had to pick one.
+I chose a brush made from horse tail.

 Shodo: The Quest for the Perfect Line